A beginner's Guide to Letting

 • Install a smoke alarm on each floor of the property.

-Landlords also need to commission an Energy Performance Certificate (EPC) for their properties – a rental property must have a minimum rating of E, or it will be illegal to let it out.
+Landlords (and sellers) also need to commission an Energy Performance Certificate (EPC) for their properties – a rental property must have minimum rating of E or it will be illegal to let it out.
 Breaches can result in substantial fines.

 What about furnishings?